brodeau/aerobulk/README.md

 # **> Bulk formula and their parameterizations**

-Aerobulk relies on the following traditional set of bulk formula to estimate turbulent fluxes at the air-sea interface:
+**AeroBulk** relies on the following traditional set of bulk formula to estimate turbulent fluxes at the air-sea interface:

 $$ \vec{\tau} = \rho\  C_D \  \vec{U}_z  \  U_B $$